xaya/xaya_electron/README.md

 ## Daemon

-Place daemon into src/assets/daemon folder before running or building Make sure that *.conf file is in datadir there already
+Place daemon into ./daemon folder before running or building Make sure that *.conf file is in datadir there already Port is hardcoded and pass with daemon on lauch, its not reading it from config file

 ## Webpack